stickynoteme/Aseprite-Scripts/AlignHelper/README.md

 If you already have a folder named .lib they can be merged together.
 If you don't want to use the interface, take out whatever alighment script you want out of the".lib" folder and place it in your Aesprite script folder and use it like any other script.

+Offset version:

+Note: If you use both versions in one session make sure to reset the offset otherwise it will apply to the non-offset version too.